awantoch/beemflow/README.md

 ## 🔐 Authentication & Secrets

 BeemFlow uses a unified `secrets` scope to inject credentials, API keys, and HMAC keys into your flows securely.
-No special syntax—just load them into the runtime environment and reference via `{{secrets.KEY}}`.
+No special syntax—just load them into the runtime environment, event, or secrets backend and reference via `{{secrets.KEY}}`.

 1. **Load your secrets**
    - Create a `.env` file or configure your runtime to read from Vault/AWS Secrets Manager: